JorgeGainzarain/auth_system/README.md

 - Server-side error handling and display
 - Responsive design for both desktop and mobile devices

-## Prerequisites
+## Dependencies

-Before you begin, ensure you have met the following requirements:
+- Node.js

-- You have installed Node.js (version 12.0 or later) and npm
+- Express
-- You have a basic understanding of JavaScript, Node.js, and Express
+- EJS

-## Installing Authentication System
+- express-session

-To install the Authentication System, follow these steps:
+- dotenv

-1. Clone the repository
+## Installation
-2. Navigate to the project directory
+1. Clone the repository.
-3. Install the dependencies
+2. Navigate to the project directory.
-4. Modify the `.env` file in the root directory and add your session_secret, this must be a long phrase of your choice.
+3. Install the dependencies using `npm install`.
-5. You can modify the port in src/index.js
+4. Modify the `.env` file in the root directory and add your `SESSION_SECRET` (a long, unique phrase).

-## Using Authentication System
+5. Optionally, modify the port in `src/index.js`.

-To use the Authentication System, follow these steps:
+## Usage

-1. Start the server with `npm start`
+1. Start the server with `npm start`.
-2. Open your web browser and navigate to `http://localhost:3000`
+2. Open your web browser and navigate to `http://localhost:3000`.

 ## Project Structure
 - `src/`: Contains the source code
   - `index.js`: Entry point of the application
   - `routes.js`: Defines the routes for the application
   - `models/`: Contains the model files
     - `AuthService.js`: Handles authentication logic
     - `UserRepository.js`: Manages user data
 - `views/`: Contains the EJS templates
   - `login.ejs`: Login page template
   - `register.ejs`: Registration page template